Juan-C-Suarez/bayesian-inference/README.md

-# Bayesian Inference Algorithm in Java by Santiago Caroprese, Luis Manuel Peñaranda and Juan Carlos Suárez
+# Bayesian Inference Algorithm written in Java by Santiago Caroprese, Luis Manuel Peñaranda and Juan Carlos Suárez
 Bayesian inference algorithm written in java as a proyect for the Introduction to Artificial Intelligence class.